-TE 202 Principles of Education
+TE 202 Principles of Education 2 cr. hrs.
 An introduction to the art and techniques of teaching as well as systems and philosophies of education.
 One semester.

-TE 203 Christian Philosophy of Education
+TE 203 Christian Philosophy of Education 2 cr. hrs.
 A presentation of the objectives, curriculum, and methodology of Christian Education.
 Special attention is given to comparing and contrasting the philosophies of religious and secular education.
 One semester.

-TE 204 Educational Practicum
+TE 204 Educational Practicum 2 cr. hrs.
 A course designed to give education majors practical experience in the Christian school ministry early in their educational training.
 Each student is assigned a minimum of 35 hours as an assistant or aide to a teacher.
 This must be completed by the end of the junior year.
 One semester.

-TE 206 Incorporating Technology into Teaching 2 cr. hrs.
+- TE 206 Incorporating Technology into Teaching 2 cr. hrs.
 This course provides practical guidelines for students to evaluate and incorporate various technologies into their curriculum, classroom, and communication strategies.
-One semester.

-TE 301 Teaching Science & Social Studies
+One semester. - TE 301 Teaching Science & Social Studies 2 cr. hrs.

-? cr. hrs

 A study of the ways and means of selecting and organizing methods of teaching science and social studies.
-One semester.

-TE 302 Materials and Methods

-An in-depth study of the art and techniques of teaching.
+One semester. - TE 302 Materials and Methods3 cr. hrs.An in-depth study of the art and techniques of teaching.
 Such aids as audiovisuals will be covered.
+One semester.Such 2 cr. hrs.TE 303 Teaching Math in the Elementary School2 cr. hrs.A study of the ways and means of selecting and organizing methods for teaching math.
 One semester.

-TE 303 Teaching Math in the Elementary School 2 cr. hrs.
-A study of the ways and means of selecting and organizing methods for teaching math.
-One semester.

-TE 304 Child Development
+TE 304 Child Development 3 cr. hrs.
 A study of the psychological makeup of the child, giving particular attention to those factors that affect learning ability and behavior.
 One semester.
 TE 305 Teaching Health, Safety & P.E. in the Elementary School 2 cr. hrs.